Tech CEOs descend on Washington for AI forum

 Why it matters: The high-profile forum will have some of the world's biggest names in tech talking AI regulation with senators, setting the tone for how government and industry will work together on AI rules.

-- Other senators won't be able to provide remarks or question the speakers.

-- Not all morning attendees will go to the afternoon session, though Schumer is asking them to have a high-ranking deputy present.

-Some groups are taking issue with the format, which will be closed-door, and the guest list, which is tech-exec-heavy.
+Some groups are taking issue with the closed-door format and tech-exec-heavy guest list.

 - The advocacy group Fight for the Future said it would have liked to see more Black, brown, disabled and queer human rights organizations invited.